Safrin03/Sentiment-Analysis-Amazon-Alexa-Reviews/README.md

 - Naive Bayes Accuracy: ~92%
 - LSTM Model Accuracy: 93.18%

+<b> Link to Notebook: [Amazon Alexa Reviews-Sentiment Analysis]() </b>

 ## Data Source

+<b>Check out this [link](https://www.kaggle.com/datasets/sid321axn/amazon-alexa-reviews/data) to find the datasets of this project.</b>

-This project showcases the capability of NLP techniques and machine learning models to analyze and categorize customer sentiments, thereby assisting businesses in making data-driven decisions based on customer feedback.
+Overall, this project showcases the capability of NLP techniques and machine learning models to analyze and categorize customer sentiments, thereby assisting businesses in making data-driven decisions based on customer feedback.